trsong/trsong.github.io/_posts/2019-08-19-JuniorToSeniorWebDev.markdown

 3. Use Hashing to make sure of no funny business between client and server
 4. Authenticate User

 In step 4, the traditional way is to enter a password; However, we cannot avoid brutal force as well as the hassle to memorize/enter the password.
-A better way is to take advantage of RSA token.
+A better way is to take advantage of RSA keys - a way to verify our identities without typing a password.

 ```sh
 cd ~/.ssh  # mkdir .ssh  if your local machine don't have one